Linda Tinson is head of our Rural Business practice.

 Alongside her legal career, Linda was previously a partner in a farming business.
 She is also member of the Integrity Committee of The Food Integrity Assurance Scheme and a graduate of the Scottish Enterprise Rural Leadership Programme.

-Linda is ranked in both the Chambers and Legal 500 legal directories.
+Linda is ranked in the Chambers legal directory.

 Related Insights